 C. This procedure takes longer and has several PC reboots.

-1. Control Panel, Programs and Features, click Windows Features at the left.
+2. Still in Programs and Features, click Windows Features at the left.
 When the dialog box populates, expand any .NET components listed (could be multiple versions), uncheck all boxes within, then click OK.
 Don't reboot if prompted.

 3. .NET Cleanup tool: Cleanup Now, then Exit when finished.